-This Amendment No. 1 on Form 10-K/A (Amendment No. 1) amends the Annual Report on Form 10-K of American Airlines, Inc. (American or the Company) for the fiscal year ended December 31, 2012, which the Company originally filed with the Securities and Exchange Commission (the SEC) on February 20, 2013 (the Original Filing).
-The Company is filing this Amendment No. 1 to provide the information required pursuant to instruction G(3) to Form 10-K for Part III, Items 10, 11, 12, 13, and 14 of the Original Filing.
+This Amendment No. 1 on Form 10-K/A (Amendment No. 1) amends the Annual Report on Form 10-K of AMR Corporation (AMR or the Company) for the fiscal year ended December 31, 2012, which the Company originally filed with the Securities and Exchange Commission (the SEC) on February 20, 2013 (the Original Filing).
+Since the Company does not anticipate filing its proxy statement for the Company's 2013 Annual Meeting prior to 120 days after the fiscal year ended December 31, 2012, the Company is filing this Amendment No. 1 to provide the information required pursuant to instruction G(3) to Form 10-K for Part III, Items 10, 11, 12, 13, and 14 of the Original Filing.
 Part IV of the Original Filing has been amended to contain currently dated certifications as required by Rules 12b-15, 15d-14(a), and 15d-14(b) under the Securities Exchange Act of 1934 (the Exchange Act) with respect to this Amendment No. 1.
 Additionally, this Amendment No. 1 corrects certain technical and formatting errors within its Interactive Data File included in the Original Filing as Exhibit 101.